How Many Votes is a Lie Worth? Measuring Strategyproofness through Resource Augmentation: Introduction

 In this paper, we resolve Alice's conundrum.
 More precisely, we investigate the number of additional (truthful) copies a voter would need in order to produce a result as desirable to her as her best manipulation.
 For most natural voting rules, getting sufficiently many copies should eventually reach this goal, since these rules favor overwhelming majorities.
 However, the exact number of copies needed can be quite different for different rules, as the following example shows.

 \begin{example} Consider two voting rules that map voters' rankings over $\ncand$ candidates to a winner.
-In \emph{Borda Count} $(\borda)$, each voter awards $\ncand-j$ points to their $j^\text{th}$-ranked candidate, and the candidate with the most points wins. \emph{Instant Runoff} voting ($\irun$), on the other hand, iteratively eliminates the candidate with the least number of voters ranking them top (out of the remaining candidates), and the last-remaining candidate wins.
-Given 4 candidates and $\nvote \geq 9$ voters, say the voters' preferences over candidates are:
+In \emph{Borda Count} $(\borda)$, each voter awards $\ncand-j$ points to their $j^\text{th}$-ranked candidate, and the candidate with the most points wins. \emph{Instant Runoff} voting ($\irun$), on the other hand, iteratively eliminates the candidate with the fewest voters ranking them top (out of the remaining candidates), and the last remaining candidate wins.
+Given 4 candidates and $\nvote \geq 9$ voters, say the voters' preferences over candidates are as follows: